dciccale/placeholder-enhanced/README.md

-# jQuery Placeholder Enhanced 1.6.2
+# jQuery Placeholder Enhanced 1.6.3

-### jQuery Placeholder plugin is an enhanced polyfill for the HTML5 placeholder attribute.
+### This jQuery Placeholder plugin is an enhanced polyfill for the HTML5 placeholder attribute.

 ## Features

 - Cross-browser & Cross-styling
 - Support for all input types, password, textarea, text, email, search, url, etc...
 - Robust: it heavely behave as the HTML5 placeholder defined in the specs
+- Normalize placeholder behaviour in modern browsers
+- Fix jQuery.val() function to work as expected to set/get the value from inputs with placeholder
-- Lightweight: **793 bytes** minified & gzipped
+- Lightweight: **881 bytes** minified & gzipped

 *Requires jQuery 1.4.4 or higher*